dmi3/fish/README.md

 * `cpp` command to copy directories, but ask nicely
 * `cp` to ask when overwriting files
 * `mv` to ask when overwriting files
-* Command to add current directory to path
+* `add-to-path` Command to add current directory to path
 * Human readable sizes for `df`, `du`, `free` (i.e. Mb, Gb etc)
 * `fs` command to show free space on physical drives
 * `disks` command to List disks